 Stanford’s new buildings are designed to meet a whole-building energy performance target.
 The target is unique to each new building, but based on performance of existing campus buildings of the same space type.
 Each new building is targeted to perform better than comparable buildings that were built before it.

 In addition to meeting energy performance targets for new buildings, the university also makes significant investments to improve efficiency in existing buildings.
 Upgrades include reducing energy and water use to ensure resources are used sustainably.

-- The Escondido Village Graduate Residences (EVGR) is the largest expansion of Residential and Dining Enterprises (R&DE) to-date, and when completed will increase graduate student housing capacity on campus by almost 20 percent, meeting a critical university priority as Bay Area housing costs continue to rise.
+- The Escondido Village Graduate Residences (EVGR) is the largest expansion of Residential and Dining Enterprises (R&DE) to-date, and increases graduate student housing capacity on campus by almost 20 percent, meeting a critical university priority as Bay Area housing costs continue to rise.
+The project finished on time to welcome new residences even during shelter-in-place in response to COVID-19.
 As part of this project, mid-rise buildings (new and existing) in Escondido Village will be connected to Stanford’s central hot water loop for space heating, thereby avoiding the need for gas boilers on site.
-Occupancy is expected as early as Fall 2020.
+The buildings include sustainability as a focus throughout the space.

 - The Center for Academic Medicine (CAM) will provide a consolidated office and administrative environment for several Stanford Medicine departments currently located throughout the Stanford Medicine campus.
 The new center will primarily house clinical faculty, computational researchers, and departmental administration and leadership.
 Although the building will not house clinical functions, it will be essential to support clinical faculty and educators as they perform their duties in the nearby Hospitals and Clinics.
 The CAM project has two major components: